Your safety and wellbeing is our highest priority. We’re committed to doing all we can to make sure you have the support you need while at uni.

 Our team of peer support advisors are trained students who can refer you to relevant information and services.

 The team works hours suited to assisting offshore students located in east, south and southeast Asia.
-They can be contacted via Zoom during the hours of 12pm and 7pm (Australian Eastern Standard Time).
+They are available face-to-face as well as via Zoom during the hours of 10.30am and 5pm (Australian Eastern Standard Time).
 Complete our enquiry form to talk with a peer support advisor.

 Access free and instant support for your mental health and wellbeing and chat with students around the world, in a safe and supportive multilingual environment.You can also access the Clinical Helpline, 24/7, in multiple languages and from anywhere in the world.